 Twice-Exceptional Students Seminar

-Twice-exceptional (2e) learners are both gifted and have another diagnosis (like autism, ADHD, learning disability, anxiety, and more).
+Twice-exceptional (2e) learners are both gifted and have another diagnosis (such as autism, ADHD, learning disability, anxiety, and others).
 They need support for both their advanced cognitive abilities and areas of struggle.

 Online Resources on Twice-Exceptional Students